anomdule/anomdule.github.io/_pages/predoc-journey.md

 <summary>✉️ Recommendation Letters</summary>
 <div class="pd-details-body">
 <ul>
-<li>👨‍🔬👩‍🔬 Two research supervisors (a combination of supervisors from the <b>Center for Global Sustainability</b> and the <b>World Bank</b>, depending on whether the programme was in Economics or Public Policy).</li>
+<li>👨‍🔬👩‍🔬 Two research supervisors (a combination of supervisors from the <b>Center for Global Sustainability</b> and the <b>World Bank</b>, depending on whether the program was in Econ/ Ag Econ/ Public Policy).</li>
 <li>🎓 One academic recommendation from <b>instructors</b> in the University of Maryland's Applied Economics program. <i>(Yes—instructors, not professors! 😄 Great recommendation letters come from people who genuinely know your work, not necessarily the fanciest title.)</i> 🌟</li>
 </ul>
 </div>
 </details>

 <details>
-<summary>🌶️ Secret Sauce</summary>
+<summary> Secret Sauce</summary>
 <div class="pd-details-body">
 <p>No successful Ph.D. application is built alone.
 If my application had a secret sauce, it was the <b>weekly mentorship</b> I received from an economist working at <b>Amazon</b> (at the time... and maybe still there today).
-From my solo-authored research paper and Statement of Purpose to CV reviews, school selection, and mock interviews, he invested an incredible amount of time helping me build the strongest application possible.
-I owe a great deal of my application's success to his guidance, which taught me not only how to build a stronger application but also how to think more critically as a researcher.</p>
+From my solo-authored research paper and statement of purpose to mock interviews, he helped me build the strongest application possible.
+I owe a great deal of my application's success to his guidance and _secret sauce_, which taught me not only how to build a stronger application but also how to think more critically as a researcher.</p>
 <p><i>P.S. 🤫 His identity shall remain classified.
 Every applicant deserves to find their own secret sauce.</i></p>
 </div>
 </details>